 Diane founded East Village Neighbors in March 2020 when the pandemic hit New York City, organizing nearly 200 volunteers to deliver groceries and prescriptions for anyone in need in the East Village of NYC.
 She co-founded the East Village Neighbors Community Fridge in early fall 2020 and continues to help keep the refrigerator stocked for the many people in need in that area.

 She wrote and recently published “How to Start a Community Fridge”, a free step-by-step guide for anyone interested in starting a community fridge in their area.

 She organized and led the hugely successful “Eat Well Guided Tour of America”, a cross-country bus trip to 30 cities to promote sustainable food – all through eating and sharing pie.

-Diane has mentored artists creating projects around food and farming through the Creative Capital Foundation; mentored startups and entrepreneurs at food accelerator Food-X, and recently joined on as a mentor with Big Idea Ventures, a plant-based, alternative protein food accelerator.
-She is currently Board Chair for AgArts, a nonprofit imagining a healthy food system through the arts.
+Diane has mentored artists creating projects around food and farming through the Creative Capital Foundation and mentored startups and entrepreneurs at food accelerator Food-X. She is currently Board Chair for AgArts, a nonprofit imagining a healthy food system through the arts.

 In her spare time, Diane is rediscovering her joy of writing and volunteers to help abandoned dogs.